mongodb/charts-embedding-examples/embedding-sdk/authenticated/jwt/readme.md

 #### The features included in this demo are as follows:

-- Render an embedded chart on a web page
+- 📈 Render an embedded chart on a web page
-- Set the charts theme to either `'light'` or `'dark'`
+- 🔒 Only render charts to valid users
-- Get the charts current theme
-- Set the charts refresh interval
-  - Note, the default interval is 0, implying that after rendering, the chart will never refresh.
-  - The minimum refresh interval is 10 seconds.
-- Get the charts current refresh interval
-- Manually refresh the chart
-- Set the charts current filter
-  - Note, filtering on a chart requires setting up white listed fields in MongoDB Charts.
-We have done this for our sample data.
-- Get the current filter on a chart
+- 🔑 Custom JWT authentication via `jsonwebtoken`

 ## Preparing your Chart for Embedding